A BRIEF HISTORY OF PIRATES

 As well as the buccaneers there were privateers.
 In wartime governments authorised captains to capture enemy merchant ships and loot them.
 One famous privateer was Captain William Kidd.
 However Kidd was accused to overstepping the mark into outright piracy and he was hanged in 1701.
 Another famous privateer was the Welshman Sir Henry Morgan (c 1635-1688) who was knighted in 1674 and was appointed lieutenant-governor of Jamaica (a British colony).
 However in 1856 most European nations signed a declaration of Paris making privateers illegal.

 Pirate ships were armed with cannons and long-range guns called culverins.
 When they boarded ships pirates threw grenades.
 They also fought with muskets, pistols and the cutlass.

-However the British navy played a key role in ending piracy and the golden age of pirates came to an end in the early 18th century.
-Among the last of the pirates was Edward Teach, known as Blackbeard, who was killed in 1718.
+However the British navy played a key role in ending piracy and the golden age of pirates came to an end in the 18th century.
+Among the most notorious pirates was Edward Teach, known as Blackbeard, who was killed in 1718.
 Not all pirates were men.
 There were also many women pirates.
 Among the most notorious women pirates were Anne Bonney and Mary Read.